joeka/matter-room-climate/README.md

 # matter-room-climate
-Project for a smart temprerature and humidity sensor using Thread and Matter
+Project for a smart temperature and humidity sensor using Thread and Matter